klojang4j/klojang-templates/README.md

 HTML-escape all values by default.
 You could then omit the `html:` prefix while keeping the `js:` prefix to override the default behaviour.

-## Inserting Java Beans, Records and Maps
+## Inserting Beans, Records and Maps

 You can set multiple template variables at once by inserting non-scalar values into the template.